byte-physics/igortest/docu/sphinx/source/introduction.rst

 What is a Unit Testing Framework?
 =================================

 The purpose of every program is to ensure that a specific task is performed reliably in a defined matter.
 Therefore, programming is all about testing and quality control of the produced source code.
 These two workflow tasks are entirely optional but are especially important when it comes to hazard and risk-sensitive tasks, as well as security-relevant features of software with critical to catastrophic consequences.
-A thoroughly tested software also helps if economic pressure does not allow or accept software failures.
 More generally speaking, it contributes to a clean, professional look and better working experience if software works in a defined way and unit tests help to define this way.

 Testing
 -------